Asymptotic tensor rank is characterized by polynomials: Introduction

-The algorithm in \autoref{th:intro-1} is in fact efficient in the dimensions $d_i$ of $T \in \FF^{d_1} \otimes \cdots \otimes \FF^{d_k}$, for simple reasons.\footnote{This statement is, however, not uniform in $r$.} The computability condition for the field is a natural one: we need to be able to write down (and compute with) the tensor and certain polynomials on the tensor space that the algorithm relies on. \autoref{th:intro-1} almost directly follows from the following polynomial characterization of asymptotic rank:
+Note that the algorithm in \cref{th:intro-1} is not uniform in~$r$, but is uniform in the dimensions~$d_i$ of the input tensor, for simple reasons that we will explain shortly.
+Computability of the field here is meant in the sense of~\cite{rabinComputableAlgebraGeneral1960}.
+The computability condition for the field is a natural one: we need to be able to write down (and compute with) the tensor and certain polynomials on the tensor space that the algorithm relies on. \cref{th:intro-1} almost directly follows from the following Zariski-closedness statement, which is the geometric core of the argument:

 \begin{theorem} For any field $\FF$, $k\geq3$, $d \in \ZZ^k_{\geq1}$, and $r \in \RR$, the sublevel set

 is Zariski-closed. \end{theorem}